jensarps/decoupled-input/README.md

     up: true // if the controller should act on up state },

+  roll: {
+    device: 'gamepad', // the device name
+    inputId: 'axis-0', // the input id; see below for details },

   fire: {
     device: 'mouse', // the device name
     inputId: 0, // which mouse button: left = 0, middle = 1, right = 2